tanishabisht/Portfolio/src/pages/post/cms.md

 ---
 layout: ../../layouts/post.astro
-title: Understanding CMS - Traditional vs. Headless CMS Explained
+title: Choosing Between Traditional and Headless CMS - What You Need to Know
-description: Discover the differences between traditional and headless CMS in our comprehensive guide.
-Learn how a Content Management System simplifies digital content management, and explore the benefits of modern headless CMS solutions, including Git-based and API-first options.
-Perfect for web developers and content managers looking to optimize their digital strategy.
+description: Explore the key differences between traditional and headless CMS in our guide.
+Learn how modern headless solutions, like Git-based and API-first options, can streamline digital content management and enhance your strategy.
 dateFormatted: Aug 8th, 2024
 ---